 \end{Theorem} \textit{Proof:} This result follows directly from the strong composition theorem in~\cite{5670947}, and is therefore omitted here for brevity.

-Theorem~\ref{Thm:composition} provides the essential tool to bound the total privacy loss for global model over the entire training process.
-The key insight of the strong composition theorem is that the total privacy loss grows \emph{sublinearly} with $T$, which is highly desirable in FL system.
+Theorem~\ref{Thm:composition} provides the essential tool to bound the total privacy loss for the global model.
+The key insight of the strong composition theorem is that the total privacy loss grows \emph{sublinearly} with $T$, which is highly desirable in FL systems.

-\begin{Remark} The total privacy loss for global model $\overline{\epsilon}_{c}^T$ depends on the worst-case single round privacy loss $\epsilon_{c}^{\prime}$ (cf. \eqref{eqn:Thm4_b}).
-By structurally splitting models, injecting noise only into the public submodel, and leveraging both client and data subsampling, MS-PAFL significantly reduces this worst-case leakage.
-As a result, for the same target accuracy, it incurs a lower total privacy cost compared with conventional FL, thereby yielding a more favorable privacy–utility trade-off. \end{Remark}
+\begin{Remark} The total privacy loss for the global model $\overline{\epsilon}_{c}^T$ depends on the worst-case single-round privacy loss $\epsilon_{c}^{\prime}$ (cf. \eqref{eqn:Thm4_b}).
+By structurally splitting models, injecting noise only into the public submodel, and leveraging both client and data subsampling, MS-PAFL can effectively reduce this worst-case leakage.
+As a result, for the same target accuracy, it achieves a lower total privacy cost compared with conventional FL, thereby yielding a more favorable privacy--utility trade-off. \end{Remark}